kochm/wp-mendeley-plugin/readme.txt

 <li> activate plugin
 <li> get Customer Key and Customer Secret from http://dev.mendeley.com/
 <li> enter the information in the wp-mendeley tab in the backend
 <li> press "Get Access Key" on the wp-mendeley configuration page
-<li> then you are redirected to the Mendeley web site to authorize the request, and redirected back to the blog
+<li> then you are redirected to the Mendeley web site to authorize the request, and redirected back to the blog (see Known Problems when this step does not work)
 <li> now you can use shortcodes in your pages and blogs
 </ol>

 <h3>Details presentation</h3>

 The document lists in the widgets only include the title of the document and a link.
 Per default the link is either the url attribute of the document - or if not set a link to the doi attribute in the document if set.

-To present more details for those list entries without leaving the web site beginning in version 0.8.1 you have two options:
+To present more details for those list entries without leaving the web site beginning in Version 0.8.1 you have two options:

 1) if enabled in the configuration, the list items will include mouseover tooltips showing the full reference - this can be constructed in a simple default way or using CSL stylesheets.

 2) if a details url is set in the configuration, all list items are linked to
       $DETAILSURL?docid=XXXX